The FAQs provided on this page relate to general program infomation.

 The application opens on Monday, August 1, 2022, and closes on Monday, October 31, 2022.

 The application details are listed on the website under Requirements on the Applicant menu.

-For Technical issues with the application, please access technical support listed in the program application.
+For Technical issues with the application, please access technical support listed in the program application, or contact NDSEG@its-jv.com.
 For questions with the actual application, we recommend contacting your Research and/or Academic Advisor.

 No. If you book any travel PRIOR to your TAR being reviewed and approved by

 the program and your request is denied, you will not be eligible for reimbursement for any costs you incurred.

 Yes.
 Fellows are able to use travel funds for international travel/Outside Continental United States (OCUNUS).

 Yes, We ask that you ask your primary advisor to work with you to complete these tasks.

 No. If your university is paying a portion of your travel for you, we do not need to have that information included in your TAR.
 Include projected expenses you will have to pay only.